 In Europe and the UK the Alpha flag is more widely recognised would be the more appropriate of the two.

 Some people for the avoidance of any doubt choose to fly both flags.

 The trouble surrounding dive flags has always been that non scuba divers, casual boaters and your average Joe on a jet ski probably have no idea what they mean.

 The consequence of this can cause a severe risk to divers as the flag, when no-one understands its meaning are therefore unable to comprehend the dive flag rules they are supposed to be recognising

-Failure to recognise what a dive flag means can sometimes even lead to watercraft often getting closer to the dive flag in order to further inspect it!
+Failure to recognise what a dive flag means can sometimes even lead to watercraft often getting closer to the dive buoy in order to further inspect it!

 Of course all this does not mean that you shouldn’t therefore use one – As previously explained it is required by law in most states and in many countries.

 Choosing to not fly a dive flag would clearly put yourself at more risk than by not flying one, and will often incur you a fine.

 Other Similar Warning Devices

 Another divers down symbol that is a similar warning device to that of a flag is a delayed surface marker buoy (DSMB).